Code-Institute-Submissions/play-whiff-whaff-game/README.md

 They can be found [**here**](https://github.com/KrisK1978/play-whiff-whaff-game/blob/master/wireframes/wireframes.pdf).

 ## Features

 1. The website contains intro text **Welcome to the World of Arcade Games!'** and subtext **We present you a Ping-Pong game!**.
 The background-color has been applied to the body's element, to make it 'eye-catching'.

-There are two buttons called **HOW TO PLAY?** and **START**.
-The **HOW TO PLAY?** button once clicked/tapped opens a modal with a list of game tips.
+2. There are three buttons created:

+* **HOW TO PLAY?** - this button opens a modal with a list of game tips.
 It is a short list of instructions explaining how to play the game and what needs to be done to score a point.
+The modal closes when the user clicks/taps anywhere outside the box.

-The **START GAME** button once used takes the user to actual gamefield where a round of **Ping-Pong** game takes place.
-The playfield was built using **canvas** element.There is also a button called **CLOSE GAME** which closes the game and returns the user to main page, however, the user can go back to the game when **START GAME** button is used again.
-The buttons' background color changes when the *hover* is used.
+* **START THE GAME** - this button takes the user to actual playfield where a round of **Ping-Pong** takes place.

+* **CLOSE THE GAME** - this button closes the game and returns the user to intro page.

+**Additional buttons' details:**
+- the buttons' background color changes when the **hover** selector is used.
+- the **START THE GAME** and **CLOSE THE GAME** buttons' display is set to **none** for the smaller devices between 319.98px width and 767.98px width.
+Media queries used to target these two buttons.

+3. The **canvas** element has been used to build the game board and to render 2D shapes.
+The game board features the following elements:

+* **playfield** created using drawing methods.
+It is divided in two fields by a net which helps to see the **Player1** (left side) and the **Player 2**
+(computer - right side) locations;

+* **players** created using one of the canvas drawing methods with different colors applied, so the players can be easily recognised.
+Both **Player 1** and **Player 2** can move up and down to be able to hit the ball.
+Basic AI function has been added to control the
+Player 2 (computer) movement.

+* **net** built using a canvas drawing method with a vivid color applied to clearly show the Player 1 and Player 2 side of the playfield.

+* **ball** created using a drawing method which moves from one side of the playfield to another when the player or the opponent bounces it back.
+The ball's speed depends on the number of hits.
+If the number of player's hits increases the ball's speed increments too.
+The collision detection function has been used, so the ball bounces back from the wall (if hit by a Player 1 or Player 2) within playfield area.

+* **score** - the number changes when the players score a point.
+Different colors been used to show either Player 1 or Player 2 number of points.

-2. There are **Social-links** added into the website content which give the user opportunity to get some more info about the website designer:
+4. There are **Social-links** added into the website content which give the user opportunity to get some more info about the website designer:

 *   both [**LinkedIn**](https://www.linkedin.com/in/kris-kempa-77a752162/) and [**GitHub**](https://github.com/KrisK1978) are active and take the user to external websites;